vchakhno/42-Adding-clock-to-projects-using-the-minilibx/README.md

 | cub3D   | ![cub3D's requirements state "animated sprite"](images/animation-cub3D.png)               |

 Probably due to the absence of time measurement functions, a lot of students are lost as to how they should implement animations.
-I often browse discord and discuss subjects with other students there.
+I've seen that happen multiple times, as I often browse discord to discuss subjects with other students.

 There are the two common workarounds to compensate for the lack of time measurement.
 You'll notice that they mirror the techniques used for movement aswell.
 - Tying animations to user input